-- To maintain the predominant low to medium front fence heights. - To ensure fences in front of heritage properties are appropriate to the era and design of the house. - To maintain views of front gardens. - Ensure front fences are no more than 1.5m or the average fence height of the four properties either side (whichever is less). - Ensure the retention of original front fences where heritage overlays apply. - Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties. - High solid front fences. - Fences designs that are inappropriate to the era and design of the dwelling.
+- To enhance the consistency of front fence heights and maintain views of front gardens. - To ensure fences in front of heritage properties are appropriate to the era and design of the house. - Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less). - Ensure the retention of original front fences where heritage overlays apply. - Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties. - High solid front fences. - Fence designs that are inappropriate to the era and design of the dwelling.